 Did you know that binge eating can be a serious medical condition that carries a formal diagnosis?
-And did you know that Binge Eating Disorder (BED) affects approximately 2.8 million adults in the US alone?
-So what are the signs and symptoms?
-Here’s what to look for:
+In fact, Binge Eating Disorder (BED) affects approximately 2.8 million adults in the US alone.
+So what are the signs and symptoms of binge eating?

-Consuming a large quantity of food (more than what most adults would eat under similar circumstances) in a discreet period of time (like 2 hours) and feeling a sense of urgency or lack of control while doing so.
+1. Consuming a large quantity of food (more than what most adults would eat under similar circumstances) in a discreet period of time (like 2 hours).
+Individuals often feel a sense of urgency or lack of control while doing so.

-Binge eating, on average, at least once a week for 3 months.
+2. Binge eating, on average, at least once a week for three months.

 - Eating really fast